There are many good reasons why organizations and businesses adopt remote work and switch from local to distributed teams.

 No, it doesn’t mean you have to do housekeeping for everybody at your company.
 Just make sure your own home office is in reasonable shape.

 - Start with a decluttering party.
 Whether it’s crumpled post-it notes, withered plants or last week’s banana peel, it all has to go.
-A clean and organized workspace will help you focus, become more productive and save time with regular maintenance.
+Maybe your home office was the old spare room and therefore full of junk and unused items you haven’t got around to throwing out yet, it might be time to get a rubbish removal service to clear all this out.
+A clean and organized workspace will help you focus, be comfortable, become more productive and save time with regular maintenance.
+A clean and organized workspace will help you focus, become more productive, and save time with regular maintenance.

 - Remove all distractions.
 Trying to work with the TV blasting at full volume?
 Maybe you constantly break away from work to read a chapter of that book you just bought?
-Focus is fragile so make sure there’s nothing in your environment that kills it
+Focus is fragile so make sure there’s nothing in your environment that kills it.
+Additionally, replace distractions with items that aid focus like an office whiteboard to take your home office to the next level.

 - Brush up on ergonomics.
 Working remotely gives you a certain degree of flexibility.
 But that doesn’t mean you should work from your bed.
 Invest in a real workspace, with a comfy a chair that will keep your posture in shape